Replicating Hypocrites Without Creeds

 Most of us seem to agree that getting over something or letting go is good.
 Yet, it still seems to me that if we can manage to forgive, forgetting is unnecessary.
 “I probably should forgive you, but I forget what for.”
 When forgiveness means moving on with one’s life, that’s a good thing.

 In a discussion recently, I was told that the Bible says to forgive and forget.
 I know scripture says a lot of things, but forgiveness seems like a New Testament trope for being more loving.
 At least that is implied.
 Examples that seem to demand forgiveness include Matthew 6:14-15, Ephesians 4:32, Hebrews 12:14-15 and 2 John 1:8.
+Old Testament forgiveness is more about God forgiving his people, sacrafice, and atonement.
+An eye for and eye and truning the other cheek are conflicting suggestions.

 Not that your average American Christian is up to that since real forgiveness and love are not exactly low hanging fruit these days.

-I suppose the old because the Bible tells me so is good enough for many devout Christians, but what about the rest of us?
+I suppose the old adage because the Bible tells me so is good enough for many devout Christians, but what about the rest of us?
 Being hurt by someone can be a lifelong mental or physical burden.
 Revenge may be sweet, but it seldom solves the problem or reconciles damaged relationships.

 The perpetrator may be contrite and ask for forgiveness.
 He or she may even attempt some form of amends.
 But what if they don’t?
 The prayer goes, “…forgive us our trespasses as we forgive those who trespass against us….”
 Here again, while I see no reason to make such a deal with any god, I still find forgiveness and reconciliation to be good things given the right circumstances.